W3ndige/rootnetsec.github.io/_posts/2019-02-26-vulnhub-rootthis.md

 + http://10.0.0.7/index.html (CODE:200|SIZE:10701)
 ```

 It has found two interesting places - `backup` file and `drupal` directory.
-And by viewing `CHANGELOG.txt` we can see that's the version that is not vulnerable to `Drupalgeddon` attacks.
+Firstly I've decided to check `drupal` and by viewing `CHANGELOG.txt` we can see that's the version that is not vulnerable to `drupalgeddon` attacks.

 ```text
 Drupal 7.61, 2018-11-07